minprog/pyprog/opdrachten/week5/indexer/index.md

 ## Getting started

-In the distro ([download](dist/indexer.zip)) you'll find a file and a directory:
+[Download](dist/indexer.zip) a zip file containing the data that you need for this assignment:

 - `stopwords.txt` contains a list of words that can be ignored by the indexing system.
 (So, we don't have to index a gazillion occurrences of, for example, the word "the".)
 - `texts` contains various text files for testing your implementation.

 The code revolves around a **word index** that contains for each word in the text the position where the word occurs.
-A "dictionary" in Python is well-suited to store such an index.
+A dictionary in Python is well-suited to store such an index.
 You can build your dictionary like so, linking each word to a *list* of line numbers:

     {
         "dinner": [ 258, 289, 1096, ... ],